iansedano/iansedano.github.io/_posts/2020-04-10-installing_wsl.markdown

 ### Enable WSL

+**this will probably not be needed in a few months, when WSL2 will be packaged with Windows as standard**

 Hit the Start button in the taskbar and type "Turn Windows features on or off" - this is also accessible via the Control Panel.